Humans have used concrete for the past 5,000 years to build monuments that would stand the test of time.

 Most people associate the carbonation process with the weakening of steel reinforcements and shrinkage, but not all effects are bad.

-Carbonation also increases the compressive and tensile strength of concrete.
+Carbonation also increases the compressive and tensile strength of concrete .
 The key is to find the right balance.
-To do so, you need an accelerated carbonation test.
+To do this, you need accelerated carbonation tests.

 What Is Accelerated Carbonation Testing?